Adaptive Rowing Programs

 adaptive Team 1

 For those with physical challenges including those resulting from spinal cord injury, amputation, other physical injury/constraint or visual impairment.
 The adaptive team includes both recreational and competitive rowers and whenever possible works with the masters team for training and to participate in inclusive events.
-Practices are held three times a week using a range of adaptive rowing equipment.
+Practices are held twice per week using a range of adaptive rowing equipment.

 Adaptive Team 2